describo/profiles/profile-docs/profile-structure.md

 then disable the context editor and emit crates with this context in it.

 See [All about contexts](./contexts.md) for more information.

+## Resolve

+The resolve section allows you to specify that entities linked from relationship type entities (e.g.
+Relationships and Actions - Create, Move, Update etc.) are to be displayed.

+See [All about resolve](./resolve.md) for more information.

 ## Hide / Layouts